gcfacchi/TomAugspurger.github.io/content/joblib-distributed.md

 3. You have many parallel tasks to run (else, you'd just use a local thread or process pool and avoid the network delay)

-A good example of this may be fitting a `RandomForest`.
+Fitting a `RandomForest` is a good example of this.
 Each tree in a forest may be built independently of every other tree.
-This next code chunk shows how you would fit a `RandomForest` using a cluster, though as discussed later this won't work on the currently released versions of scikit-learn and joblib.
+This next code chunk shows how you can parallelize fitting a `RandomForestClassifier` across a cluster, though as discussed later this won't work on the currently released versions of scikit-learn and joblib.

 ```python
 from sklearn.externals import joblib